LiterallyFabian/Lucoa/README.md

 ## Briefly how it works
 - The app goes through your beatmap and makes a list of all objects
 - Calculates the difference in milliseconds between each object
-  - **diff =< 1000**
+  - **diff <= 2110**
-    - A clip with the length of the difference rounded to the closest 50 gets added to a list
-    - If the global offset is too big the clip length might be modified
+    - An image of Lucoa leaning towards the opposite direction will be added for 75% of diff
+    - An image of Lucoa in the center will be added for the remaining 25%
-  - **diff > 1000**
+  - **diff > 2110**
-     - A pause intro clip will be added to the list, then a pause image for the duration of the pause
+     - A pause intro clip will be added to the list, then a pause image for the duration of the pause minus 2110ms
+     - This is because the pause intro & outro is together 2110ms
 - Use FFmpeg to concatenate the clips added to the list to make the final video.
 No automatically added audio yet.